jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Libraries and Frameworks/Frameworks/dotNET/dotNET Overview.md

 tags: #C-sharp #Programmering #Framework #dotNET

-## Definition
+> [!tldr] Definition
----
-.NET is a free, cross-platform, open-source developer platform for building many different types of applications.
+> .NET is a free, cross-platform, open-source developer platform for building many different types of applications.

 With .NET, you can use multiple languages, editors, and libraries to build for web, mobile, desktop, games, and IoT.
 ## Key Features